Hemmema: Archipelago fleet

 After the Russian victory against Sweden in 1743, the Swedes established a commission to identify weaknesses in the eastern defenses.
 In 1747, the commission concluded that the fortifications in southeastern Finland needed to be improved and expanded, and that Sweden needed to build a strong coastal navy.
 Augustin Ehrensvärd (1710–1772), an artillery officer, was the driving force behind these changes.
 The committee based many of its conclusions and decisions on his ideas.
-In 1756, Sweden established the archipelago fleet with the official name arméns flotta ("fleet of the army") under the command of the army department, the Krigskollegium, with Ehrensvärd as supreme commander.
+In 1756, Sweden established the archipelago fleet with the official name arméns flotta ("fleet of the army") under the command of the army department, the War College, with Ehrensvärd as supreme commander.
 For two decades, the struggle for power between the Hats and the Caps, the dominant political factions at the time, and rivalries between army and navy brought about changes to the archipelago fleet.
 The parliamentary victory of the Hats in the Riksdag in 1769–70 and the coup d'ètat by King Gustav III in 1772 secured the archipelago fleet's status as an independent branch of the army.
 Starting in 1770, the archipelago fleet merged with the Finnish Squadron (Finska eskadern) based at Sveaborg.
 In 1777, it incorporated the Swedish Squadron (Svenska eskadern), the galley fleet based at Stockholm.
 The Swedish armed forces invested considerable resources in the new army branch and made it a professional, independent organization.
 The archipelago fleet attracted members of the social and cultural elite who enjoyed the protection and patronage of King Gustav III, who had established himself as an absolute monarch in the 1772 coup.

 After the poor performance of galleys in the Russo–Swedish War and the Pomeranian War, the development of replacements became prioritized.
 During the Pomeranian War, trials had been made with "gun prams" (skottpråmar), heavily armed, oar-driven, flat-bottomed barges with a shallow draft that carried guns in broadside arrangements.
 The prams carried more guns than the galleys, but proved far too slow to be effective.
 Augustin Ehrensvärd argued for new archipelago vessels that combined firepower, maneuverability, seaworthiness, and decent crew accommodations.
 He began a successful collaboration with shipwright Fredrik Henrik Chapman (ennobled "af Chapman" in 1772), and together they developed five new vessels: a gunboat with a 12-pounder gun and a schooner rigging, as well as four types of "archipelago frigates" (skärgårdsfregatter): the smaller udema and pojama, and the larger turuma and hemmema.
 All four types have been called skärgårdsfregatter in Swedish and English historical literature, though some authors have called the udema and pojama "archipelago corvettes".
-Chapman specifically designed the archipelago frigates for service off the south coast of Finland and named them after the Finnish provinces of Uusimaa, Pohjanmaa (Österbotten), Turunmaa (Åboland), and Hämeenmaa (Tavastia).
+Chapman specifically designed the archipelago frigates for service off the south coast of Finland and named them after the Finnish provinces of Uusimaa (Uudenmaan in genitive form), Pohjanmaa, Turunmaa and Hämeenmaa (Tavastia).